 24. Safety standards.
-Please note that it is the requirements and standards of safety in Japan which shall apply to the services included in the tour.
+Please note that it is the requirements and standards of safety in Japan that apply to the services included in the tour.
 As a general rule, Japan’s requirements and standards will not be the same as, and may be lower than, those in other countries.
-Tours can pass through remote locations and it may take time for essential or emergency services to arrive in the case of an emergency.
+Tours can pass through remote locations and in the event of an emergency, it may take time for essential or emergency services to respond.

 25. Website and advertising accuracy / media coverage.
 The information contained on Walk Japan’s website, in any brochure, and in any other advertising material is believed to be correct to the best of Walk Japan’s knowledge at the time of publication.
 However, errors may occasionally occur and information may subsequently change.
 You must therefore ensure you check all details of the relevant tour (including the price) with Walk Japan before booking.

 Walk Japan reserves the right to host travel writers, bloggers, social media influencers and other members of the media (collectively “Travel Writers”) on our scheduled tours.
 In order to join a Walk Japan tour, a Travel Writer must agree to comply with guidelines to ensure that his or her presence does not impact the tour in any material adverse manner.
 These guidelines are designed to ensure the privacy of tour participants.